womenwhocode-belfast/SageMakerWorkshop/README.md

 Now that you have the S3 bucket step-up and have created a SageMaker Notebook instance that has all of the code files downloaded, go ahead and open the **WWCode_Workshop.ipynb** which contains a step by step guide along with the code to train a model, deploy it and run real time predictions on it!

+#*Note: Once you finish this tutorial, Please ensure you stop running your endpoints as this may rank up a cost.

 ## 7. Recommended readings